Divorce

 Alternative Dispute Resolution

 If you do not opt for early neutral evaluation, you will be required in almost all counties to attempt early in the process some form of alternative dispute resolution.
 This will usually be scheduled after discovery is completed.
-ADR more often than not takes the form of "mediation" which is a process in which a neutral third party, typically an attorney trained in mediation, will attempt to assist the parties in reaching their own compromise settlement of some or all issues between the parties.
-The mediator does not make decisions, but rather facilitates a discussion between the parties (sometimes alone and sometimes with the assistance of counsel) aimed at reaching a settlement of your issues.
+ADR more often than not takes the form of "mediation," which is a process in which a neutral third party, typically an attorney trained in mediation, will attempt to assist the parties in reaching their own compromise settlement of some or all issues between the parties.
+The mediator does not make decisions but rather facilitates a discussion between the parties (sometimes alone and sometimes with the assistance of counsel) aimed at reaching a settlement of your issues.
 The mediation process is confidential, and if you are not successful in reaching a mediated settlement, the judicial officer will never learn what positions either party took in mediation.
 As part of the mediation process, the mediator will request both parties provide an accurate summary of income, assets, and liabilities.
 It is recognized that sometimes, one party controls some or all of this information, and skilled mediators attempt to assure that there is a full and fair disclosure of financial information and a full and fair discussion of the issues.

-Settlement Discussions & Pretrial
+Settlement Discussions & Pretrial with a Divorce Lawyer in Minneapolis

 After discovery is completed, and many times prior to mediation, but sometimes later in the proceedings if mediation has not been successful, the attorneys will typically work with you to formulate a settlement proposal prior to trial, which is presented to the other side, either as part of a settlement meeting at one of the attorney's offices, or simply through a letter sent to the other lawyer.
 The attorneys will prepare a balance sheet summarizing your assets and liabilities.
-In Minnesota, the law requires an "Equitable Division of Property".
-While this does not as a rule require an equal division of property, and many factors are considered, typically, especially following a long-term marriage, and equitable division will require mathematically a fairly equal division of property.
+In Minnesota, the law requires an "Equitable Division of Property."
+While this does not as a rule require an equal division of property, and many factors are considered, typically, especially following a long-term marriage, an equitable division will require mathematically a fairly equal division of property.
 Settlement discussions will also involve proposals as to custody/parenting time, child support, and spousal maintenance, if any of these issues remain unresolved prior to trial.

 Ultimately, if the parties cannot resolve some or all issues involving parenting, property valuation or division, or income allocation through child support and maintenance, the court will schedule one last "pre-trial" to attempt to facilitate a settlement.
 If unsuccessful, the matter will be set for trial.